Harold L. Dibble: Scraper reduction

-Dibble's most-cited contribution to archaeological thought is known as scraper reduction, which drew on ideas first developed by Jelinek and George Carr Frison.
-He argued that Middle Paleolithic scrapers change form in predictable ways as they are retouched and that the numerous scraper types in the Bordian typology mark successive stages from fresh blanks to exhausted transverse scrapers.
-He linked the intensity of reduction, measured through the proportion of heavily resharpened tools, to the availability of raw material.
+Dibble's most-cited contribution to archaeological thought is commonly known as scraper reduction, built off of ideas first developed by Jelinek and George Carr Frison.
+Dibble's hypothesis is that as Middle Paleolithic scrapers are subject to retouching, their forms change in a predictable manner, and the many scraper types of the Bordian typology represent different stages in the continuum of reduction from fresh blank to exhausted transverse scraper.
+Moreover, the intensity of reduction, as measured by quantity of more reduced versus less reduced scrapers, strongly correlates to availability of raw material.